habibcilmd-cardiologist/dr-cil/content/en/services/evar/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Is EVAR surgery?"
+      answer: "No, it is not open surgery.
+It is a minimally invasive procedure performed through the groin."
+    - question: "How long is recovery after EVAR?"
+      answer: "Usually 2-3 days hospital stay is sufficient.
+Normal activities can be resumed within 2-4 weeks."
+    - question: "Is EVAR permanent?"
+      answer: "Yes, the stent-graft is permanent.
+Regular follow-up is required."
+    - question: "Am I suitable for EVAR?"
+      answer: "Decision is made by evaluating aortic anatomy.
+CT angiography is required."
+    - question: "Can I have MRI after EVAR?"
+      answer: "Most modern stent-grafts are MRI compatible.
+Consult your doctor."
 ---

 EVAR (Endovascular Aneurysm Repair) is catheter-based treatment of abdominal aortic aneurysm.
 It is a minimally invasive alternative to open surgery.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in EVAR procedures.